 It is important to avoid excessive movement for the first week after the surgery.
 However, it is important to take short ten minute walks around the house once you feel better.
 This promotes blood circulation, healing and reduces the risk of clotting.
 Moreover, you are not allowed to lift heavy weights and do strenuous exercises for six weeks after getting the surgery.
 You are also not supposed to drive for three to four weeks post-surgery.

 Please limit sodium-rich foods after thighplasty.
 It can worsen the swelling.
 Aim at including lots of fruits, vegetables and protein in your diet.
 If you can, eat home-cooked meals.
 You can always meal prep in advance before surgery and heat them later.
 Make sure that all your meals are rich in fibre.

-6. Avoid Stress & Strain to heal well and reduce Scars
+6. Avoid Stress and Strain to heal well and reduce Scars

-You should wait for about four weeks before you get started on any scar removal treatments.
+There are many scar removal treatments that can improve the appearance of a scar.
 Do not apply anything to your scars without consulting with your surgeon.
 Discuss the scar reduction plan in advance and then proceed with the plan accordingly.